 I understand that under GDPR, customers or partners can ask to see all the personal data we hold on them.
 How can we get data visibility into all the information we hold on someone so we?d be able to comply in the event we receive such a request?

+In a previous post, I answered a question around the importance of audit trails when it comes to GDPR and, in terms of getting general data visibility, the principles laid out there apply.
 Subject Access Requests aren?t anything new under the GDPR and, in fact, individuals have been able to request all the personal information you hold on them under the Data Protection Act, but the GDPR makes some notable changes to the process.
 Without getting into too much detail, changes include:

 Companies can no longer charge a fee for Subject Access Requests (under the DPA, they could charge up to ?10 per request)

 You now have 30 days to respond to any Subject Access Requests (shortened from the current 40-day deadline)

 Subjects can now make requests electronically and, in reply, the information you send back needs to be in a commonly used electronic format